Shared Parental Leave

 Parents now have greater flexibility and choice in how they share the care of their child and time off work in the first year of their child’s life.
 Mothers will have to take at least two weeks of maternity leave immediately after the birth, but after that working couples can share up to 50 weeks of leave and up to 37 weeks of pay.

-Here are a few useful tips/reminders for us all:
+Here are a few useful tips/reminders for Shared Parental Leave.